michalbialozyt/Chess/README.md

 Project in progress.
 Implementation of the game of chess in C++ using the SDL library.
+Project already inlcudes all game fetures such as checks, en passant moves, castling and game ending conditions.

 Current view of the game: